 12. Stroll Whistler Valley Trail

 You don’t have to go up into the mountains to get exercise.
 The Whistler Valley Trail is a convenient way to walk, run, or bike on.
-It’s one of the more popular things to do in Whistler in the summer, as the trail is often filled with many people looking to get some fresh air.
+It’s one of the more popular things to do in Whistler in summer, as the trail is often filled with many people looking to get some fresh air.
 The trail also connects the lakes if you want to make a long walk out of it.

 13. Walk Around Lost Lake